pbklink/motif-core/etc/motif-core.api.md

     Inactive = 1
 }

+// Warning: (ae-missing-release-tag) "ActiveFaultedStatusIdCorrectnessTableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class ActiveFaultedStatusIdCorrectnessTableValue extends EnumCorrectnessTableValue {
+    constructor();
+}

+// Warning: (ae-missing-release-tag) "ActiveFaultedStatusIdRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class ActiveFaultedStatusIdRenderValue extends EnumRenderValue {
+    constructor(data: ActiveFaultedStatusId | undefined);
+}

+// Warning: (ae-missing-release-tag) "ActiveFaultedStatusIdTableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class ActiveFaultedStatusIdTableValue extends EnumTableValue {
+    constructor();
+}

 // Warning: (ae-missing-release-tag) "AdaptedRevgrid" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 // Warning: (ae-missing-release-tag) "AdaptedRevgrid" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //